 Explore and investigate all about the pond ecosystem and the animals that live there!
 A pond theme is always a hit in the classroom.
 It is a fun theme to do in the spring, summer, or fall.
 I’m going to share some pond-themed, hands-on activities you can do with your little learners to make learning FUN and play-based.
-Now, grab your lesson plan book and let’s jump right in.
+Now, grab your lesson plan book, and let’s jump right in.
 Make sure you grab the fun freebies I made for you too!
 The rubber ducks and green frogs are from the Dollar Tree in the baby bath section.

-FREE Frog Directed Drawing!
+Need all the pond printables?
+Grab the Pond Math and Literacy Centers HERE and the Pond Science Unit HERE!FREE Frog Directed Drawing Below!
 I like to sprinkle in directed drawings throughout the year because it is a great listening activity, which also boosts kids’ confidence in their artistic abilities.
 It teaches students how to draw an object piece by piece, step-by-step.
-My favorite things to use are oil pastels because the colors are bright and you can see them through the watercolor.
+My favorite things to use are oil pastels because the colors are bright, and you can see them through the watercolors.
 Oil pastels can be expensive so I break each one into three pieces to share among the students.
 Also, drawing with broken, small tools is great for developing their pencil grasp.
 What I do is model each step, while talking through how to draw the shape or line.
 Then I give the students an opportunity to do the same step.
 At the end, they can paint their drawing with watercolors!

 Pond Process Art!
 Create a few shades of blue and green paint for this project.
 Then cut out pink tissue paper circles (flowers) and crepe paper lily pads.
 Fold the crepe paper back and forth so you can cut out a bunch at once to save time.